bespoken/bespoken-docs/unit-testing/guide.md

 * handler - The path to the handler (and function name) to run the test
 * intentSchema - If using "old-style" configuration files, the path to the intent schema
 * interactionModel - The path to the interaction model to use for the test
-* locales - The locale or locales to be used - a comma-delimited list
+* [locales](#locales) - The locale or locales to be used - a comma-delimited list.
+The entire suite will be run once for each locale.
 * sampleUtterances - If using the "old-style" configuration files, the path to the sampleUtterances
 * [trace](#viewing-requestresponse-payloads) - Causes request and response JSON payloads from the skill to be printed to the console